Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Dynamics and Quasistatics of independent GPPs

+\Revision{Going beyond uniform thermal expansion, we proceed to benchmark the GPP-based formulation with isentropic process conditions by calculating the uniaxial and shear components of the linear elastic stiffness tensor ($C_{11}$ and $C_{44}$, respectively, in Voigt-Kelvin notation, see~\citet{reddy2007introduction}), and the bulk modulus $\kappa$ -- which we collectively refer to as \textit{elastic constants} in the following.
+A a sample system we again choose single-crystalline pure Cu.

-\Revision{Calculation of the aforementioned elasticity coefficients ($C_{11}$, $C_{44},$ and $\kappa$) has been used as a benchmark by \citet{venturini2011topics} for a crystal with impurities, and \citet{tembhekar2018fully}, who all used the max-ent formulation.} Since the GPP quasistatic equations~\eqref{eq: GPP_QS} are identical to those of the max-ent formulation, we obtain identical results. \Revision{To compute the elasticity coefficients $C_{11}$, $C_{44},$ and $\kappa$, we follow a procedure similar to~\citet{amelang2015summation}.
-We consider a domain of $18\times 18 \times 18$ FCC unit-cells of Cu subject to the local-equilibrium equations~\eqref{eq: GPP_QS} and the isentropic deformation (see \figurename~\ref{fig: elastic_constants_setup}$(b)$).
-We use the isentropic constraint for relaxing the deformed crystal because the linear elasticity coefficients are measured in an adiabatic setting~\citep{overton1955temperature}.
-Initially, domain is relaxed isothermally with free boundaries.
+Calculation of the aforementioned elastic constants ($C_{11}$, $C_{44},$ and $\kappa$) was previously used as a benchmark by \citet{venturini2011topics} for a crystal with impurities, and by \citet{tembhekar2018fully}, who all used the max-ent formulation (without specifying the isentropic process condition).} \Revision{To compute the elastic constants, we follow a procedure similar to the one by~\citet{amelang2015summation}.
+We consider a domain of $18\times 18 \times 18$ FCC unit-cells of Cu, subject to the local equilibrium equations~\eqref{eq: GPP_QS} and the isentropic process constraint (see \figurename~\ref{fig: elastic_constants_setup}$(b)$), so as to model an isentropic deformation process around the undeformed ground state at a given (initial) temperature~$T$.
+We use the isentropic constraint for relaxing the deformed crystal, because the elastic constants are measured in an adiabatic setting~\citep{overton1955temperature}.
+Initially, the domain is relaxed isothermally with free boundaries.
 After the initial relaxation, atoms are displaced according to,